-Welcome to Hayloft Publishing, on the fells near Kirkby Stephen, on the edge of Cumbria, Yorkshire and Durham.
-Hayloft publishes local, national and international books on mountaineering, countryside, history, farming, walking and military.
-Since the company was founded it has published nearly 200 titles.
+Hayloft publishes local, national and international books on mountaineering, countryside, history, farming, walking and the military.
+Since the company was founded it has published more than 200 titles.

 WINNER of the 2014 Hunter Davies Lakeland Book of Year Awards is Undressed for Dinner.
-This book by Simon Temple-Bennet also won the Zeffirellis prize for Cumbrian People and Business.
+This book by Simon Temple-Bennet also won the Zeffirellis prize for Cumbrian People and Business and is now out in a new edition with a foreword by Hunter Davies.
+Simon also spoke at the 2017 Words by the Water Festival.
 Apples and Orchards of Cumbria was short-listed for the Bill Rollinson prize for Landscape and Tradition.
 In previous years several Hayloft books have been short-listed and five books went on to win awards: Lakeland in the 1830s, Walking on Bridges, 104 Men, Stone Circles of Cumbria and Hoofprints in Eden.
+At the 2016 Hunter Davies Lakeland Book of the Year Awards Susan Breeks of Helbeck by Rosemary Blackett-Ord won the Bookends Award for Arts and Literature.

 You can browse through our online catalogue if you click the links on the right, or for a complete list, go to the site index page.
 If you can't find what you need on our website or have a question please get in touch via the contact us page.
 Or, even better, keep your bookshop in business, and order a Hayloft book at your local bookshop.